ssurba/transmission-readynas-legacy-arm/README.md

-# transmission-readynas-arm
+# transmission-readynas-arm-legacy

-Latest version is: 2.84-0.06-ssurba-arm
+Latest version is: 2.84-0.07-ssurba-arm

 This is a special build of Transmission Bittorrent client as an add-on for legacy NETGEAR ReadyNAS storage systems based on ARM architecture - DUO v2 (RND2000v2), NV+ v2 (RND4000v2).